-Parking is available in downtown Philadelphia (Center City), although it usually is pretty expensive.
+Parking is available in downtown Philadelphia (Center City), although it usually costs about fifteen dollars.
 It's more convenient to take public transportation from campus to downtown.
 The "21" bus stops at 34th and Chestnut and travels east (downtown) along Chestnut to Penn's Landing, and then returns via Walnut Street.
 The subway and subway-surface lines are much faster but less scenic.
 Trolleys at 36th and Sansom will take you underground along Market Street to City Hall (15th and Market).
 The Market-Frankford El subway station at 34th and Market (eastbound) will take you to City Hall as well as farther east for the Society Hill and Old City tours.
-Both bus and subway cost \$2.50 in exact change (coins or bills).
-Keycards and all-day passes are available for purchase in some stations, which are cheaper.
+Both bus and subway cost \$2.25 in exact change (coins or bills).
+Tokens are available for purchase in some stations, though you must buy them in quantities of two or more at \$1.80 each.
 The Fairmount Park tour may be better by car or bicycle, unless you want to concentrate on just one area (Philadelphia Museum or Memorial Hall).
 Philadelphia has an extensive bike lane system, with accessible lanes and trails to Fairmont Park as well as to any of the other downtown city locations via crossing the Walnut Street or Chestnut Street Bridge.
 This includes the Schuylkill River Trail Bike and Walking Path which runs from Center City to Valley Forge National Historical Park in Montgomery County.
-Experience the city by bike with Indego, Philadelphia's bike-share program, which has over 140 stations around the city.